mrapp-ke/MLRL-Boomer/doc/user_guide/testbed/evaluation.md

 ### Train-Test-Splits

-The simplest and computationally least demanding strategy for obtaining training and tests is to randomly split the available data into two, mutually exclusive, parts.
+The simplest and computationally the least demanding strategy for obtaining training and tests is to randomly split the available data into two, mutually exclusive, parts.
 This strategy, which is used by default, if not specified otherwise, can be used by providing the argument `--data-split train-test` to the command line API:

 ````{tab} BOOMER
    ```text